Critical classes of power graphs and reconstruction of directed power graphs: A Moore closure operator for graphs

-The Moore closure operators are interesting in pure and applied mathematics and computer science as very well described in \cite{mo}.
-They naturally arise in algebra.
-For instance, if $G$ is a group and $c:2^G\rightarrow 2^G$ is defined, for every $X\subseteq G$, by $c(X):=\langle X\rangle$ then $c$ is a Moore closure operator.
-On the other hand, the Kuratowski closure operators are of huge importance, because its closed sets give a topological structure to $V$.
-Surely there exist graphs for which the neighbourhood closure operator is a Kuratowski closure operator.
-For instance, that happens to the totally disconnected graph on a set $V$.
-We set the following problem. \begin{Prob} For which kind of graphs the neighbourhood closure operator is also a Kuratowski closure operator? \end{Prob}

-Note that, in order to respect the preservation of the empty set, we need $\mathcal{S}_{\Gamma}=\varnothing$.
+The next result is now an immediate consequence of Proposition \ref{operatoreChiusura}\,$(i)$-$(iii)$ and of Example \ref{ex1}. \begin{corollary} The neighbourhood closure operator is a Moore closure operator which is not, in general, a Kuratowski closure operator. \end{corollary} Clearly there exist graphs for which the neighbourhood closure operator is a Kuratowski closure operator.
+For instance, this is the case for the totally disconnected graph on a set $V$.
+We set then the following problem. \begin{Prob} For which families of graphs is the neighbourhood closure operator also a Kuratowski closure operator? \end{Prob} Note that, in order to respect the preservation of the empty set, we need $\mathcal{S}=\varnothing$.
 But this is not enough to guarantee that our operator is a Kuratowski closure operator.
 Indeed, as the Example \ref{ex1} shows, even when the star set is empty the preservation of binary unions is not necessarily satisfied.
-A deep enquire on those aspects is out of the scope of the present paper, but surely deserves future attention.
+A deep enquiry on those aspects is out of the scope of the present paper, but surely deserves future attention.